 The MyLibrary screen displays helpful information including how many items you have checked out, how to renew, and how to opt in to your reading history.
 You can check how many demerit points you have accrued and if you are blocked from borrowing, the date when you can borrow again.
 To log in to your MyLibrary account use your Federation username and password.

 Borrowed items become overdue if they are not returned by closing time on the due date.
 You will be sent overdue notices by e-mail.

 You are responsible for the replacement cost, plus a processing fee, for any item deemed overdue, lost or damaged.
 You are invoiced for an item once it is six weeks overdue.
-If you think you have lost an item, or one has been damaged, please advise staff at the Information Desk as soon as possible.
+If you think you have lost an item, or one has been damaged, Please advise Library staff as soon as possible.

 There is a two-day grace period for most items.
 If items are not returned or renewed within or before the grace period, your borrowing entitlements are suspended at all campus libraries.

 While we do not issue fines for overdue items, a demerit point system does exist.
 Items not returned within the grace period accrue demerit points from the date they become overdue: